jwChung/Funz/README.md

 Funz is a variation of [Funq] to provide some features as the following.

  * Makes all the public mehtods of the Container class thead-safe.
- * Releases serivce instances when a container disposes, which fixes the OutOfMemoeryException issue. (see [here])
+ * Releases serivce instances when a container disposes, which fixes the out of memory issue. (see [here])
  * Supports the custom scope scenario. (see the CreateChild(scope) and the ReusedWithin(object) methods)
  * Etc